-Mark La Brooy was one of the participants on the 2030 Leaders Program.
+Mark La Brooy was one of the participants on The Hunger Project’s Leadership Immersion Programs.
 He has shared some stories from his trip.

 “Anne was the first lady we met.
 She was a mix of sadness and fear but with a glimmer of hope.